 If you need a waist bag for long days in the saddle, the Osprey Seral 1.5 is a no-brainer.
 This pack offers a large amount of storage space.
 While it might be tough to fit a sandwich and a rain shell in most of the packs in our review, its a non-issue with the Seral 1.5.
-This waist bag delivers stellar levels of comfort and has a well-executed hydration system.
+It also delivers stellar levels of comfort and has a well-executed hydration system.
 Instead of routing the hydraulic hose through a little hole in the side of the bag, Osprey takes a simple approach where you route the hose out of the corner of the main zipper.
 This makes filling and cleaning the bladder a much simpler process.
-Testers also found the Seral to offer a high degree of comfort, and it wraps and cradles the hips just right.
+Testers also found the Seral to offer a high degree of comfort — it wraps and cradles the hips just right.

 Given the size of this pack, it may not be the best option for small riders.
-Your back only has a limited amount of real estate available for a hip pack.
-Riders with a proportionally smaller lower back may feel that the Osprey occupies their entire back.
+Your back only has a limited amount of real estate available for a hip pack, and riders with a proportionally smaller lower back may feel that the Seral occupies their entire back.
 Those who are concerned with looks and style may find this fit to be an undesirable look.
-Given the larger storage capacity, this also might not be the best fit for riders who don't carry a lot with them on rides.
+Given the larger storage capacity, this also isn't the best choice for riders who don't carry a lot with them on rides.